Request an appointment by clicking here or by calling 704-444-0087

 Sam, can I check in with you on something?
 Would later today be a good time for me to drop by your office?

 2. Nail Your Nonverbals: Regulate yourself before you start.
 Use a calm and deeper voice.
 Slow it down.
 (High frequency and rapid speaking activate the nervous system – think crying infants are no bueno).
 Make gentle eye contact.
 Use the person’s name or a pet name (if appropriate for the context).
 Try to use “I” statements and less “you” statements.
 If you can be playful and firm, fine.
 No sarcasm.
 Ever.
 Never.
+Remember the boomerang in Jumanji – sarcasm is coming back at ya, every time.

 3. Take Notes.
 This may sound overly formal, but my clients find it extremely important – to write down the elements down in advance and plan on reading them to the other person if appropriate for the context.
 When I ran DBT groups, we always did it this way, and it really helped both people to communicate better.
 I have a script template that I work through with clients.
 If you notice that you forget what you say in the moment or get nervous about what the other person is going to say, if it is appropriate in the context, ask if you can reference notes or read your script to the other person.
 In some contexts at work it might not be appropriate to read an entire script, but you could have notes to refer to.
 Taking this step will help you stay on track.